matrix-org/matrix-spec-proposals/specification/server_server_api.rst

    Requests must be made with a ``Host`` header containing the IP address, without port.

-2. If the hostname is not an IP literal, and has an explicit port given, resolve the IP address using AAAA or A records.
+2. If the hostname is not an IP literal, and the server name includes an explicit port, resolve the IP address using AAAA or A records.
 Requests are made to the resolved IP address and given port with a ``Host`` header of the original hostname (with port).
 The target server must present a valid